Contrastive Self-Supervised Learning As Neural Manifold Packing: Discussion

 \section{Discussion}

 We have introduced \CLAP, a novel self‑supervised learning framework that recasts contrastive learning as a neural‑manifold packing problem, guided by a physics‑inspired loss.
-By promoting similarity of positive pairs and repulsion of negatives through purely local multi-view repulsive interactions, \CLAP achieves competitive, and in some cases state-of-the-art, performance across standard downstream benchmarks.
+By promoting similarity of positive pairs and repulsion of negatives through purely short-range, multi-view repulsive interactions, \CLAP achieves competitive, and in some cases state-of-the-art, performance across standard downstream benchmarks.
 Importantly, our analysis of training dynamics reveals a progressive structuring of the embedding space.
 Sub‑manifolds that are initially overlapping evolve into well-separated compact structures.
 We further show that class-level manifolds emerge from the aggregation of sub-manifolds, which interact purely through repulsion, a phenomenon reminiscent of phase separation in statistical physics.
 The mechanism underlying this emergent organization should be elucidated in future theoretical work.
+It is also interesting to test if hierarchical cluster emerges during the learning process in the future.

 We demonstrate that \CLAP offers a compelling account of how complex visual features might self-organize in the cortex without explicit supervision, based on direct comparisons between its learned representations and experimental neural data.
 However, these findings should be interpreted with caution.
-Brain-Score's linear mapping between deep nets output and experimental activity may overlook non‑linear relationships between model and neural representations.
+Brain-Score’s linear mapping between deep nets output and experimental activity may overlook non-linear relationships between model and neural representation.
+It also does not guarantee that CLAMP implements the same computations or dynamics as cortex.
 Moreover, \CLAP's use of large-batch contrastive optimization with backpropagation is unlikely to reflect biologically realistic learning mechanisms.
-Developing a local, Hebbian‑style learning rule inspired by manifold packing is a critical direction for future work.
+In contrast, Hebbian-style self-supervised learning frameworks with local update rules are considered biologically plausible \cite{halvagal2023combination}.
+Developing local self-supervised learning dynamics inspired by manifold packing, without relying on backpropagation, is an important direction for future research.

 Our loss function leverages the sizes and locations of sub‑manifolds within the embedding space.
 Incorporating orientation alignment among sub‑manifolds may enable denser packing, potentially improving downstream task performance.
 However, we currently omit orientation information due to its high computational cost: accurately estimating a sub‑manifold’s orientation requires on the order of $O(D) \sim 100$ points, $\sim 100$ augmentations per input, which is infeasible at the scale of CIFAR‑10 or ImageNet.